Postpartum depression: Psychosocial

 The psychosocial risk factors for postpartum depression include severe life events, some forms of chronic strain, relationship quality, and support from partner and mother.
-There is a need for more research in regard to the link between psychosocial risk factors and postpartum depression.
+There is a need for more research regarding the link between psychosocial risk factors and postpartum depression.
 Some psychosocial risk factors can be linked to the social determinants of health.
 Women with fewer resources indicate a higher level of postpartum depression and stress than those women with more resources, such as financial.

 Rates of PPD have been shown to decrease as income increases.
-Women with fewer resources may be more likely to have an unintended or unwanted pregnancy, increasing risk of PPD.
+Women with fewer resources may be more likely to have an unintended or unwanted pregnancy, increasing the risk of PPD.
 Women with fewer resources may also include single mothers of low income.
 Single mothers of low income may have more limited access to resources while transitioning into motherhood.
 These women already have fewer spending options, and having a child may spread those options even further.
 Low-income women are frequently trapped in a cycle of poverty, unable to advance, affecting their ability to access and receive quality healthcare to diagnose and treat postpartum depression.

-Studies have also shown a correlation between a mother's race and postpartum depression.
+Studies in the US have also shown a correlation between a mother's race and postpartum depression.
 African American mothers have been shown to have the highest risk of PPD at 25%, while Asian mothers had the lowest at 11.5%, after controlling for social factors such as age, income, education, marital status, and baby's health.
-The PPD rates for First Nations, Caucasian and Hispanic women fell in between.
+The PPD rates for First Nations, Caucasian, and Hispanic women fell in between.

 Migration away from a cultural community of support can be a factor in PPD.
-Traditional cultures around the world prioritize organized support during postpartum care to ensure the mother's mental and physical health, wellbeing, and recovery.
+Traditional cultures around the world prioritize organized support during postpartum care to ensure the mother's mental and physical health, well-being, and recovery.

 One of the strongest predictors of paternal PPD is having a partner who has PPD, with fathers developing PPD 50% of the time when their female partner has PPD.